ameer-ali-jamali/Class-Work-Practice-28-Form-With-Functions-Using-Php/README.md

 # Send form data into database
-I created one registration form with 100% working and no issues in my coding
+This is registration form .signup , signin , update and delete .. these all programs work with functions and you can modify easily ... as you wish